Center Ossipee, New Hampshire

-Center Ossipee is a census-designated place in the town of Ossipee in Carroll County, New Hampshire.
+Center Ossipee is a census-designated place in the town of Ossipee in Carroll County, New Hampshire, United States.
 The population was 526 at the 2020 census.
 It is one of the two main villages in the town, the other being Ossipee Corner (shown simply as "Ossipee" on topographic maps).
 Center Ossipee has a separate ZIP code (03814) from other portions of the town of Ossipee.

 Geography

 The CDP is in the east-central part of the town of Ossipee, on high ground north of the Dan Hole River and southwest of Ossipee Lake.
 New Hampshire Route 16 and Route 25 bypass the village to the east.
 Route 16 leads south 6 mi to Ossipee village and 36 mi to Rochester; to the north it leads six miles to West Ossipee and 27 mi to North Conway.
-Route 25 runs north with Route 16 but turns west to Meredith, 28 mi from Center Ossipee.
+Route 25 runs northward from the CDP, concurrently with Route 16 but turns west to Meredith, 28 mi from Center Ossipee.
 To the east Route 25 leads 53 mi to Portland, Maine.

 According to the U.S. Census Bureau, the Center Ossipee CDP has a total area of 2.6 km2, all of it recorded as land.